nosmokingbandit/watcher/README.md

+#### This repo is no longer supported
+Watcher has been ported to Python 3.
+Visit the new repo at https://github.com/nosmokingbandit/watcher/3

 ## Watcher

 Watcher is an automated movie NZB searcher and snatcher.
 You can add a list of wanted movies and Watcher will automatically send the NZB to Sabnzbd or NZBGet.
 Watcher also has basic post-processing capabilities such as renaming and moving.